atewari-bot/driving-coupon/README.md

 <br>

 **Segment-wise Acceptance Trend:**
-* Sunny weather is most preferred day for accepting bar coupons with acceptance rate of 66.17% compared to other weather conditions.
+* Acceptance rate is highly likely on a sunny weather condition, with acceptance rate of 66.17% compared to other weather conditions.
-* Male drivers tend to accept more coupons than female drivers with an acceptance rate of 60.74%.
+* Male drivers tend to accept more bar coupons compared to female drivers with an acceptance rate of 60.74%.
-* Age range 21-30 tend to accept more bar coupons as compared to other age groups.
+* Age range of 21-30 tend to accept more bar coupons as compared to other age groups.
-* Drivers with bachelors degree or no degree are equally likly to accept bar coupons as compared to other education background drivers.
+* Drivers with no degree are highly likly to accept bar coupons as compared to other education background drivers.
-* Income range $25k to $37.5k tend to accept more coupons as comapred to other income groups.
+* Income range of $25k to $37.5k and $100k+ are highly likely to accept bar coupons as comapred to other income groups.
-* Married partner highly likely to accept bar coupons compared to drivers with other marital status.
+* Single drivers are highly likely to accept bar coupons compared to drivers with other marital status.
-* Drivers whose destination is not an urgent place are highly likely to accept bar coupons.
+* Drivers whose destination is not an urgent place are highly likely to accept bar coupons compared to people driving to home or work.
-* Alone drivers are highly likely to accept bar coupons.
+* Bar coupons acceptance is significantly highly by alone drivers compared to drivers with passengers.
-* Bar coupons are highly likely to be accepted in the evening.
+* Bar coupons are highly likely to be accepted in the evening around 6 PM.
 * Bar coupons with 1 day expiry are highly likely to be accepted compared to few hours of expiry.